 All individuals have on site access to the Rutgers University Libraries.
 Where self-use of library facilities and/or services are difficult or impossible, the Libraries will make special provisions as needed to permit users with disabilities to examine sources, retrieve materials, and access services.
 For information about access for library users with disabilities, see the Library Services for Persons with Disabilities web page or brochure.

 Before individuals enter and as they leave library facilities, they may be asked to show the contents of their backpacks, book bags, or briefcases.
 Individuals may be required to show a Rutgers identification card for admittance, and if they do not have Rutgers identification, will be required to produce other acceptable identification and sign in.
+Some library locations limit access to Rutgers students, faculty and staff during late night and weekend hours; see the Library Hours web page for details.
 A video record is made of everyone who enters a library facility.

 Access to Library Collections